 Applying for a scholarship but feeling overwhelmed with the requirements needed and you don’t know where to get them?

-Before you can start worrying about the scholarship that matches you and the tuition expenses you’ll need to set aside, here are ten of the most common scholarship requirements you’ll need to prepare:
+So before you can start worrying about the scholarship that matches you and the tuition expenses you’ll need to set aside, here are ten of the most common scholarship requirements you’ll need to prepare:

 Report Card / Transcript of Records